 About

-Ariella Nasuti is the owner of Maine-based Ariella Nasuti Consulting, LLC.
-She allies with foundation, advocacy, STEM, arts education, healthcare, early childhood intervention, literacy, community development, municipal, social justice, environmental, higher education, basic needs, legal aid, Pre-K-12, charter school, workforce development, animal welfare, veterans services, library, faith-based, supportive housing, P3, and museum clients.
-Ariella provides HR and culture building, fiscal oversight, compliance, capacity building, fundraising, governance, and grantmaking counsel.
-Projects focus on healthcare equity, educational access, workforce development, basic needs, economic empowerment, social mobility, placemaking and cultural infrastructure, community building, the environment, and civic engagement.
+Ariella_Cohen (2) Ariella Nasuti has 25 years’ experience in nonprofit operations and law.
+She allies with foundations, public charities, 501(c)(6)s, and 501(c)(4)s to advance Pre-K-12, STEM, arts education, healthcare, early childhood intervention, literacy, community development, social justice, environmental, higher education, legal aid, work-based learning, 2Gen, animal welfare, veterans services, cultural, faith-based, supportive housing, and P3 initiatives.
+Ariella provides compliance, risk mitigation, grantmaking, HR and culture building, fiscal oversight, capacity building, fundraising, and governance counsel.
+Projects focus on healthcare equity, educational access, workforce development, basic needs, economic empowerment, social mobility, placemaking, cultural infrastructure, arts & culture, animal welfare, community building, the environment, and civic engagement.
 Learn more about the institutional funders she has worked with here.

-Ariella graduated with honors from Barnard College, Columbia University, with a B.A. in Political Science and holds a J.D. from the University of Michigan Law School where her coursework focused on Trusts & Estates and Tax.
+Ariella graduated with honors from Barnard College, Columbia University, with a B.A. in Political Science, attended the Hebrew University as a Visiting Scholar, and holds a J.D. from the University of Michigan Law School where her coursework focused on Trusts & Estates and Tax.
 She served as research assistant to Professor Lawrence Waggoner, American Law Institute Reporter for the Restatement (Third) of Property and principal drafter of the Uniform Probate Code revisions.
 While in law school, Ariella was Associate Editor of the Michigan Journal of International Law and the Journal of Comparative Studies in Society and History.
 She is admitted to the bars of New York and New Jersey.

 In-House Nonprofit Experience